Through Sickness & Through Health

 The first home barbershop setup with Jaymz' grandma's corner desk.

 Tendinitis and bursitis invited friends in 2017 - arthritis in both shoulders and Fibromyalgia.
 It was a mental battle for Jaymz to accept that he was to live with permanent partial impairment, and a chronic pain disorder that has no cure.
 Jaymz made a conscious decision to swallow his doubts, to stop applying for work at other barbershops, and to focus on Silk Barbers.
 Janice was his greatest inspiration to persevere, as he wanted to repay her for becoming his strength when he was unable to help around the house both physically and financially.
 Silk Barbers became his way to hold her up when his arms couldn't.

 "I feel no choice but to put all I have for Silk Barbers.
 Barbering is my calling.
 One thought to not give up, one idea to employ myself, one reason to support our home again."

 - Jaymz Haven

-A fateful encounter - Janice and Jaymz met Edwin Reese, a respected photographer and entrepreneur who quickly became a close friend and client.
-Edwin believed in the potential of Silk Barbers, and offered his marketing expertise.
-With Edwin's guidance and the couple's focus on high quality service, the SILK community grew beyond their expectations.
-Soon the team was able to move their shop from a spare bedroom in Caulfield South to their living room in St Kilda East, a ground floor apartment that provided greater street exposure.
+A fateful encounter - Jaymz met Edwin, a photographer and serial entrepreneur who quickly became a close friend and client.
+Edwin believed in the potential of Silk Barbers and offered his digital marketing expertise.
+With Edwin's guidance and Jaymz' focus on high quality service, the Silk Barbers community grew beyond expectations.
+Soon Jaymz was able to move his shop from a spare bedroom in Caulfield South to a living room in St Kilda East - in a ground floor apartment that provided greater street exposure.

-Updated barbershop in the lounge room in St Kilda East, designed by Janice.
+Updated barbershop in the lounge room in St Kilda East.

 The Importance of Community